bestimmaa/hackintosh/README.md

 ##~~iMessage~~

 iMessage was unable to login after fresh installation.
 Adding the FileNVRAM.dylib and restarting allowed my to stay logged in for a short time before being kicked out.
 Reconnection was not possible: "AppleID can't be used to set up iMessage at this time".
 Logging out iCloud using system preferences and loggin in again allowed me to login into iMessage.

+##USB 3.0

+Only USB3 devices work on the two USB3 ports of the mainboard.

+##Sleep Mode

+Incomplete.
+Sleeping works but waking up by keyboard button press does not activate the monitors.
+A press on the power button helps with this.
+USB connected keyboard needs to reconnect after waking up.